DESIGNING AN INNOVATION CULTURE

 KEY LEARNINGS

-• Develop the personal and collaborative skills needed to contribute to innovation within organisations
+• Develop the personal and collaborative capabilities needed to contribute to innovation and organisational change

-• Explore the organisational mindsets, behaviours, and conditions that support creativity and idea execution
+• Explore the mindsets, behaviours, and organisational conditions that support creativity, experimentation, and implementation

-• Gain hands-on experience with design and problem-solving methods used in innovation processes
+• Gain hands-on experience with design methods, frameworks, and approaches used to identify opportunities and move ideas into action

 PRACTICAL METHODS & APPROACHES